mirzaakhena/theitem/README.md

 By default, it is running with **SQLite** db

+> in real life, it is very rare to have 3 kind of database in one application.
+This is just for demonstration purposed

 ## Run backend directly from code using SQLite

-After git clone the code, open a terminal (we call it a first terminal), then download the dependency by call this command
+After git clone the code,
+open a terminal (we named it a 'first terminal'), then download the dependency by call this command

 ```shell